Shelley Berman: Late career

 For over 20 years, Berman was a lecturer (later lecturer emeritus) in humor writing in the Master of Professional Writing program at the University of Southern California.
 He was also a teacher for the Improv Olympics program.

 Personal life

 Berman married Sarah Herman on April 19, 1947.
 The two met while they were studying acting at Chicago's Goodman Theatre.

 In the mid-1960s, Berman and wife Sarah adopted two children, son Joshua and daughter Rachel.
 The Bermans were planning Joshua's bar mitzvah when he was diagnosed with a brain tumor.
 Joshua died on October 29, 1977, at age 12.

-Berman and his wife were supporters of the Motion Picture and Television Fund (located in Woodland Hills, California), a charitable organization that offers assistance and care to those in the motion picture and television industries with limited or no resources, and contributed their time and resources to benefit the facilities and the residents.
+Berman and his wife were supporters of the Motion Picture and Television Fund (located in Woodland Hills, California), a charitable organization that offers assistance and care to those in the motion picture and television industries with little or no resources, and contributed their time and resources to benefit the facilities and the residents.

-In the 1980s, the Chamber of Commerce in Canoga Park, California selected Berman to be one of the celebrities to serve a term as honorary mayor of Canoga Park.
+In the 1980s, the Chamber of Commerce in Canoga Park, California selected Berman as one of the celebrities to serve a term as honorary mayor of Canoga Park.